 On a concluding note, one can say that both fixed and floating spreads offer traders a unique set of advantages and disadvantages, respectively, when it comes to the field of high-volatility trading.
 On one side is the fixed spread that provides traders predictability and stability, making them appealing to no-risk-taking traders.

-On the other side, we have a floating spread, which offers the potential of lower costs in calm situations and can adjust dynamically in response to an increase in volatility.
+Conversely, we have a floating spread, which potentially provides lessens costs in less volatile markets, and the ability to adjust to an increase in votality.